Can the West afford for Syria’s dictator to be ousted?

 Less than a week is a very long time in Syrian politics.

-On Wednesday, after years of dormancy, a few thousand fighters from the last rebel stronghold in the country’s northwestern erupted into action… and paralysed the Assad regime’s forces.
+On Wednesday, after years of dormancy, a few thousand fighters from the last rebel stronghold in the country’s northwest erupted into action... and paralysed the Assad regime’s forces.

-Just as the appearance of the Islamic State (IS) group in Iraq and south-eastern Syria a decade ago took local regimes and foreign observers by surprise, the reappearance of former al-Qaeda fighters, rebranded as Hayat Tahrir al-Sham (HTS), came utterly out of the blue.
+Just as the appearance of the Islamic State (Isis) group in Iraq and southeastern Syria a decade ago took local regimes and foreign observers by surprise, the reappearance of former al-Qaeda fighters, rebranded as Hay’at Tahrir al-Sham (HTS), came utterly out of the blue.

-Unlike its earlier counterpart, Islamic State, the HTS group so far has limited its public ambitions to Syria.
+Unlike its earlier counterpart, Isis, the HTS group has so far limited its public ambitions to Syria.
 Gone is the grandiloquent intent to form a global caliphate, starting with abolishing the border between Syria and Iraq.
-But memories that the last IS caliph, Abu Bakr al-Baghdadi, was based in Idlib before committing suicide when trapped by Donald Trump’s special forces in 2019, rankle with those who doubt the sincerity of the HTS’s change of heart.
+But memories that the last Isis caliph, Abu Bakr al-Baghdadi, was based in Idlib before committing suicide when trapped by Donald Trump’s special forces in 2019, rankle with those who doubt the sincerity of the group’s change of heart.

 Abu Mohammed al-Jolani, the HTS leader, has trimmed his jihadist beard and even appeared in a suit in the past to court Western media.
 Most importantly, he has modified the threatening rhetoric that, five years ago, united the United States, Russia and Iran against the globalist jihadis.